erik78se/telegraf-prometheus/README.md

 * It adds in a [influxdata yum repo] repo to /etc/yum.repos.d/ which enables installation of telegraf and influxdb
 * Configures the listen port for prometheus-client and starts the services.
+* If there is a nvidia-smi + kernel driver, its collecting gpu information per default.
+(This check can be disabled with a charm config )

 The charm allows for a relation (:prometheus-client) with [prometheus]  (:target)